CDSoft/bonaluna/doc/bonaluna.rst

 Future versions of BonaLuna may remove or add some compression library.

-Currently, only zlib is used in the default BonaLuna distribution but you can change it in `setup`.
+Currently, only LZ4 is used in the default BonaLuna distribution but you can change it in `setup`.

 **z.compress(data)** compresses `data` using the best compressor and returns the compressed string.